Furlough: Furloughs in 2018 and 2019

 Due to the government shutdown starting on December 22, 2018, approximately 350,000 federal employees were furloughed for 35 days until January 25, 2019.

 Furloughs in 2020

 In September 2019 the United States Department of Labor issued Fact Sheet #70 governing furloughs.
 These rules have remained in place (as of 21 March 2020), but with new developments in connection with the COVID-19 pandemic in the United States, new rules and guidance could be issued at any time.
 The United States Department of Labor has a Coronavirus Resources page which can be consulted for the latest developments.

+2025 Federal Government Shutdown

+The United States Government experienced a shutdown at midnight on October 1st, 2025.
+Hundreds of thousands of government employees were furloughed or not receiving pay as a result thereof.

 Schools

 Board members of various school districts as well as universities implemented "furlough days" in 2009.
 This made students pay the same rate, if not more, for their education while providing fewer educational days by forcing educators and staff members to take the day off.
 In states such as Georgia, the Board of Regents of the University System of Georgia included a clause so that mandatory furlough days are implemented but no classes are lost during the 2009–2010 academic year.

 In California, the State Employee Trades Council (SETC) voted to implement a mandatory two-day-per-month furlough policy for the staff and faculty of the CSU system.
 The furloughs, intended to prevent layoffs, began in August 2009, and ended in June 2010.
 The 10% cut saved about $270 million of the CSU's $564 million budget deficit.